 Indeed, Lonergan posted winning records during 15 of his 18 seasons at Catholic and Vermont with 10 NCAA trips.
 Not that he regrets coming to GW which he aims to put in the top echelon of the A-10 along with Temple and Xavier and thus compete for an NCAA bid every year.

-“I’m happy to be home and it’s even better for my wife and (four) kids,” said the former Archbishop Carroll point guard who returned to his native Bowie with his wife, former Catholic women’s coach Maggie Lonergan, to be near his four sisters and their father.
+“I’m happy to be home and it’s even better for my wife and (four) kids, who are getting some great basketball tips from me now,” said the former Archbishop Carroll point guard who returned to his native Bowie with his wife, former Catholic women’s coach Maggie Lonergan, to be near his four sisters and their father.
 “You run into people on a daily basis which is great.
 We loved Vermont, but we didn’t get many people visiting us.”

 Nor did he get the recruits who have visited Foggy Bottom.
 Episcopal’s Kethan Savage, Greek center Kyprianos Maragkos and Argentinian power forward Patricio Garino have signed with GW while Landon’s Joe McDonald, like Savage a probable All-Met guard, has committed to play for the Colonials next year.